View all web browser and mobile devices available in our cloud-based test lab.

-Functional testing is the process of validating functionality of a software application.
-Pass or fail is the result of a functional test, because either a feature works as designed or it does not.
+Functional testing is the process of validating the functionality of a software application to ensure that it is working properly.
+Functional tests result in 'pass' or fail,' because either a feature works as designed or it does not.

 Functional testing checks an application, website, or system to ensure it’s doing exactly what it’s supposed to be doing, for example: